A doubly robust learner for regression and inference with right-censored outcomes: Introduction

 \section{Introduction}

-In many situations, one is interested in modeling the effect of covariates $W$ on a variable $Y$.
-Powerful regression methods $\hat{\mathbb{E}}_n[Y \mid W=w]$ based on i.i.d.\ observations $(W_1,Y_1), \dots, (W_n,Y_n)$ allows for flexible ways to estimate such effects without imposing strong parametric assumptions.
-Examples include local polynomial regression, neural networks, and tree-based methods.
-If $Y_1,\dots,Y_n$ are not fully observed due to censoring or other coarsening mechanisms, it is not possible to form the regression estimator $\hat{\mathbb{E}}_n[Y \mid W=w]$ directly, and sub-sampling on complete-case data might lead to substantial biases in the estimates.
-In this paper, the observations are incomplete due to censoring, so one is interested in an outcome on the form $Y=Y(X)$ for $X=\{X(t)\}_{t \geq 0}$ but only $X^C = \{X(C \wedge t)\}_{t \geq 0}$ and the censoring time $C$ are observed.
+In many situations, one is interested in modeling the effect of covariates $W$ on an outcome $Y$.
+Powerful regression methods based on i.i.d. observations allow for flexible ways to estimate the conditional expectation function $\mathbb{E}[Y \mid W = w]$ without imposing strong parametric assumptions.
+However, when the outcome $Y$ is not fully observed due to censoring, standard regression methods applied to complete-case data can lead to substantial bias.
+This paper develops new methods for nonparametric regression in the presence of censoring, which is a type of missing data.

-Instead of tailoring regression methods to censored data, one may construct pseudo-outcomes $Y^\ast=Y^\ast(C,X^C)$ by transforming $(C,X^C)$ using a censoring unbiased transformation (CUT) and then run the regression method on the pseudo-outcomes; see~\citet{Rubin:Van:2007} for an overview of different censoring unbiased transformations.
-The term "unbiased" refers to the fact that the pseudo-outcomes should satisfy $\mathbb{E}[Y^\ast \mid W=w] = \mathbb{E}[Y \mid W=w]$.
-A doubly robust censoring unbiased transformation (DRCUT) was first introduced in~\citet{Rubin:Van:2007} for survival data $X(t)=\{W,1_{(T \leq t)}\}$ with $Y(X)=T$ under independent censoring $C \indep T \mid W$.
-This transformation depends on both the conditional mean outcome $\mathbb{E}[ T \mid W=w, T > t]$ and the conditional censoring distribution $\mathbb{P}(C \leq t \mid W=w)$ but has the upside that it gives the correct conditional mean if just one of these is correctly specified.
-A generalization of this transformation has recently been introduced in~\citet{Steingrimsson.etal:2016}.
-They generalize the DRCUT of~\citet{Rubin:Van:2007} to arbitrary $Y(X)$ for survival data.
-DRCUTs for censored data have to the author's knowledge not been explored outside of the survival data setting.
+The problem of missing data in statistical inference has been extensively studied.
+One stream of literature, rooted in semiparametric efficiency theory, has developed powerful doubly robust and efficient-influence-function-based estimators.
+Seminal works, such as~\citet{Van:Robins:2003},~\citet{Chernozhukov.etal:2018}, as well as more recent cross-fitting-based methods such as~\citet{Rotnitzky.etal:2021},~\citet{Hou.etal:2023},~\citet{Wang.etal:2024}, and~\citet{Luo.etal:2025}, provide ways to obtain doubly robust estimates of low-dimensional scalar parameters, such as the average treatment effect or the parametric part of a Cox model.
+These methods are invaluable when the goal is to estimate a single summary measure of an effect.
+However, they do not directly apply to the estimation of infinite-dimensional objects like regression functions $\mathbb{E}[Y \mid W = w]$, which describe how the effect of covariates varies across the population.
+This is because when the estimand is not an expectation but rather a regression function, the efficient influence function of the estimand generally does not exist, and the classic theory on efficient estimation cannot be applied.